Golf Nirvana in Rural Wisconsin

 The legend of Sand Valley is as real as the sand dunes the property sits on.

 By Noah Jurik

-On the surface, the courses at Sand Valley Golf Resort might be hard to separate visually, but the contrast between the three (soon to be four) is astounding.
+On the surface, the courses at Sand Valley Golf Resort might be hard to separate visually, but the contrast between the three (soon to be five!) is astounding.
 Once you dive in, you’ll realize they’re fun in their own special ways.
 Like with other Keiser properties, you’ll hear people arguing about which course deserves the highest ranking and which is the most fun.
 With the best golf, people, turf, and food you’ll find all in one place, it’s hard to get this paradise off your mind.